14 US Parks & Attractions where you Can Bring a Reusable Water Bottle

 US national parks - zion

-You are actively encouraged to take reusable water bottles into US National Parks, especially since the government announced that single-use plastics will be phased out on all public land.
+You are actively encouraged to take sustainable water bottles into US National Parks since the government announced that single-use plastics will be phased out on all public land.

 Plastic bottles are one of the most common items of litter found in our National Parks, which harm the environment and spoil the parks for everybody.